 Dare to be different: Creating contrast in EMS

-As the weeks went by, the coaches increasingly noticed the kids that listened with their body — they were the ones looking at the coach, keeping their hands and feet still, and keeping their mouth closed.
+As the youth sports season progresses the coaches increasingly notice the kids who listen with their body — they are the ones looking at the coach, keeping their hands and feet still and keeping their mouth closed.

-This is no easy feat for a 7-year-old, but it created significant contrast.
+This is no easy feat for a child, but it creates significant contrast from their teammates.

 In the EMS workplace we do a lot to fit in.
 Our uniforms are, well, uniform.
 Our patient assessments and treatments follow algorithms with little opportunity for contrast or deviation.